elbonian/clahe/README.md

 Both methods accept the following parameters:

-    clahe_bw(image, blockSize, bins, slope, processes=0)
+    clahe_bw(image, blocksize, bins, slope, processes=0)
-    clahe_color(image, blockSize, bins, slope, processes=0)
+    clahe_color(image, blocksize, bins, slope, processes=0)

 * image is the Pillow image you would like to run CLAHE on.
-* blockSize is the size of the local region around a pixel for which the histogram is equalized.
+* blocksize is the size of the local region around a pixel for which the histogram is equalized.
 This size should be larger than the size of features to be preserved in the image.
 If unsure, try (width of image)/4.
 * bins is the number of histogram bins used for histogram equalization.
-The number of histogram bins should be smaller than the number of pixels in a block (blockSize^2).
+The number of histogram bins should be smaller than the number of pixels in a block (blocksize^2).
 If unsure, try 256.
 * slope limits the contrast stretch in the intensity transfer function.
 A value of 1.0 will result in the original image.
 If unsure, try 2.0.
 * processes (optional) sets the number of processes to subdivide tasks across CPU cores.
 A value of 1 is essentially a serial version of the algorithm.
 Not setting this parameter or setting it to 0 will use (#cpu_cores - 1) processes.
 If you are running the algorithm on a CPU with one core and you set processes to 0, the algorithm will only create one process.